Berkeley’s first natural winery, crafting wines from sustainable (& more) vineyards since 2004.

 We are extreme in our limited uses of sulfur, often getting an earful from lab technicians about the risks we face with such low levels.
 They are correct but we think we can mitigate our risk with extreme care and cleanliness and to date have been rewarded with superior wines.

 We try to never say never because while we pontificate with the best of them the reality is we are trying to build a small business built on making the best wine possible and that invariably saying “never” may come back to haunt us.
-However I think we can safely say we never have and never will cold or heat stabilize our wine.
+However, I think we can safely say we never have and never will cold or heat stabilize our wine.
 Not that it is a terrible thing.
 We just think prioritizing clarity above flavor and aroma is the wrong thing to do.
-As a result our cloudy Chardonnay will always loose a clarity contest but boy does it taste good!
+As a result, our cloudy Chardonnay will always lose a clarity contest but boy does it taste good!
 We do not say “never’ when it comes to fining or filtering.
 We do operate on the assumption that we are not going to fine or filter but occasionally there are good reasons to do so in order to make the best wine possible.
 You can always tell what we’ve done because those wines that were not filtered advertise that fact on the front label.